Indico-Labs/json_to_pptxbuilder_examples/README.md

 # JSON to PPTXBuilder examples
-This repository contains a set of examples on how to perform and structure your data in order to use the PPTXBuilder API.
+This repository contains a set of examples on how to perform requests and structure your data in order to use the PPTXBuilder API.

 ## Get Started